cms-sw/cmssw/DQM/SiPixelPhase1Common/README.md

 This is an unspectacular wrapper around histogram-like things.
 It is used as the right-hand side of all tables that are actually kept in memory.
 It can contain either a root `TH1`, a `MonitorElement` (then the `th1` points to the MEs TH1) or a simple counter (`int`).
 The counter can be used independently of the histogram and is used to concatenate histograms in harvesting and count things per event in step1.

-There is also a full set of meta information in it (ranges, labels, ...) but these are not used normally; they are only needed once during the booking process.
-This could be handled more elegantly.

 ### SiPixelPhase1Base

 This is the base class that all plugins should derive from.
 It instantiates `HistogramManager`s from config, sets up a `GeometryInterface`, and calls the `book` method of the `HistogramManager`s.
 If you need anything special, you can also do this yourself ad ignore the base class.